Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 Kallas said that China -- identified by Trump as the top competitor to the United States -- gained from the trade war Washington was waging on its allies.

 "Laughing at the side is China.
 It's definitely benefiting from this.
 So there are no winners.
-Eventually, the consumers end up paying more," she said in the CNN interview.
+Eventually, the consumers end up paying more," she told CNN from the talks.

 Recent Stories